As America Waits Out An Uncertain Election, Much Of The World Sees Chaos

 While the United States is locked in limbo for the outcome of an election that President Trump has already labeled fraudulent and threatened to challenge in court, the rest of the world is looking on with a mixture of uncertainty, concern and outright alarm.

 World leaders have for the most part held back on weighing in on an election that is still America's to decide.
-However, media around the world, hoping to place a historic moment into context for readers, listeners and viewers, has been less reticent.
+However, media around the world, hoping to place a historic moment into context for readers, listeners and viewers, have been less reticent.

 Here's a sample of what is being said and written around the world:

-Germany's Defense Minister Annegret Kramp-Karrenbauer called the uncertainty surrounding the outcome "a very explosive situation."
+Germany's defense minister, Annegret Kramp-Karrenbauer, called the uncertainty surrounding the outcome "a very explosive situation."

 "This is a situation that can lead to a constitutional crisis in the U.S., as experts are rightly saying," she told German broadcaster ZDF.
 "And it is something that must cause us great concern."

-The international edition of the Der Spiegel weekly ran a commentary from its chief correspondent in Washington declaring that that Trump's false declaration of victory and potential challenge of the results "is threatening to turn the vote into a farce."
+The international edition of the Der Spiegel weekly ran a commentary from its chief correspondent in Washington declaring that Trump's false declaration of victory and potential challenge of the results "is threatening to turn the vote into a farce."

+German parliamentarian Norbert Röttgen, seen as a potential successor to Chancellor Angela Merkel, told NPR that Trump's premature victory speech showed "a total lack of respect for the law."

+"[The] counting process is ongoing.
+Nobody has a basis or a right to declare victory," he said.

 Meanwhile, in neighboring France, the Le Monde daily led its website with a quote from French journalist Sylvie Kauffmann, who blamed the election impasse on "flaws in the electoral system."
 She wrote that leaving the process to the states "creates a lot of disparities and complicates the counting of votes at the national level."